PHOTOGRAPHY

 1. Position the light source carefully.

-For a photo including people with different skin tones, place your primary light source away from lighter-skinned subjects, and closer to darker-skinned subjects.
-This might mean that you have to burn a little in post to make sure the subjects with lighter skin aren’t too bright.
-If you’re shooting outdoors, bring in a reflector, or have your darker-skinned subjects interact closer to the
+For a photo including people with different skin tones, place your primary light source away from lighter-skinned subjects and closer to darker-skinned subjects.
+This might mean you have to burn a little in post to ensure the subjects with lighter skin aren’t too bright.
+If you’re shooting outdoors, bring in a reflector, or have your darker-skinned subjects interact closer to the light source.

 2. Draw on reflected light.